 I obtained my DPhil Physiological Sciences (Sub-Faculty of Medical Sciences) in 1993 and BA (Hons) Natural Sciences in 1989, both from the University of Oxford.
 I was a freelance transport researcher from 1989, before becoming a Research Associate at the Transport Studies Unit, University of Oxford, joining the University of Westminster in 1993.
 Research at the University of Westminster has covered a number of transport modes, primarily in rail and aviation, with the focus moving early on to air traffic management (ATM).
-In addition to lecturing and research degree supervision, my primary role is managing the Department's ATM research.
+In addition to lecturing and research degree supervision, my primary role is managing the University's ATM research.

 External activities / membership